 Q.What makes Wehlers different?

-Our products are made out of a high content of recycled materials.
+Our products like the metal outdoor stools are made out of a high content of recycled materials.
 We work with local suppliers and we commit to finding recycled materials to be used in our production in order to make a new furniture.
 It is important that the furniture is new and perceived new by the users.
 We strongly believe that when we as a company works toward sustainability, we still need to also build a beautiful and a well-functioning piece of furniture.
 When we design our product, we make sure that the design allows the item to be recycled at the end of its lifecycle.
 This means when we choose our material and the combination of our material, we have to understand that one day that these materials will come back to us.
 This is our way of doing sustainable practice, by monitoring and facilitating circular economy.

 Q. Do you make your furniture out of 100% recycled material?

 We use iron or steel which is one of the most recycled materials in the world and it does not degrade during recycling, to find more designs, visit this website.
 And then we use foam to create the seating and it is almost completely made out of recycled foam when we get them.
 However, we also use a layer of new foam on the top in order to get the right level of quality and sitting comfort.
 But all the foam that we bring out to the world is accepted back to make new foam.
 The same thing goes with the textile.
 The textile suppliers provide new textile to make the furniture looks completely new.
 When we take the textile, it will be used to make solid textile boards.
 Out of those boards, we are able to make some tables and bookcases.

 Q. Does Wehlers do all the recycling process?